airqo-platform/AirQo-api/src/spatial/README.md

 ## `/satellite_prediction` API

 Use `/satellite_prediction` to predict PM2.5 for one latitude/longitude and date using the deployed `satellite_prediction_model_new.pkl` model.
-The model is loaded from `SATELLITE_PREDICTION_BUCKET` and the API only runs inference.
+The model is loaded from `SATELLITE_PREDICTION_BUCKET` on cache miss, then reused from memory and `SATELLITE_MODEL_CACHE_DIR` so repeated API calls do not download it from GCS every time.

 Single-date request body:
 ```json